prevention-icon

 Understanding the Life Cycle of Carpet Beetles

-To truly understand how to manage carpet beetles permanently, it helps to know their life cycle:
+To truly understand how to get rid of carpet beetles permanently, it helps to know their life cycle:

 1. Egg Stage: Females lay eggs in dark, undisturbed areas like inside air vents, under carpets, or in bird nests and dead animals.